As the prices of brandname software increased, Tessa Schlesinger became as supporter of opensource software and of donating to freeware.

 Basically you can chose to lump together your various steps in one layer or separate each step into a separate layer.
 The layer contains the actual work you have done.

 So, for example, if I insert a photograph onto my layout, that photograph can go into a new layer or into the layer I am currently working on.
 The problem with it going into the layer that I am currently working on is that if I wish to delete the photo, then I will also delete all the other work in the layer.
 That is why it is important to create a new layer for every new step that you take.
-It's also wise to label all the steps so that you can find it afterwards.
+It's also wise to label all the steps so that you can find it afterward.
 If you do something simple like adding text, and there are only four or five layers, it's easy to find.
 When you are getting to twenty or thirty layers, then it takes time to locate the layer you want.

 Layers are also useful if you want to edit a particular section.
 You can then go back to that layer and do the work there.
 It means that everything related to that particular piece of artwork is in one box.
 You can, of course, also add new layers and just rearrange them so that they are next to the original work you did.